 - Get a good professional cover designed

 We may be biased, but we think a good cover can bring your story to life and set it apart among its competition.
-It should also work well on a technical level; whether you are DIY-ing it or getting professional design done, when evaluating it, remember that it will be seen in high or low resolution, in full size or as thumbnail, in full colour or black and white or grayscale.
+It should also work well on a technical level; whether you are DIY-ing it or getting professional design done, when evaluating it, remember that it will be seen in high or low resolution, in full size or as thumbnail, in full color or black and white or grayscale.
 The key elements of the cover should still work even in limited preview or mobile thumbnail size.

 All done?
 Now is the time to get down to the business of publishing and marketing your masterpiece.
 Here are the major steps to ensure your visibility and reach the right readership.